 The snowy sports mecca of the Northeast, Lake Placid is more than just the two-time home of the Winter Olympics.
 It’s a beautiful northern Adirondack village surrounded by crystal-clear lakes and towering mountains with some of New York’s most lavish resorts and spectacular natural wonders.

-No matter where you stay, you’ll want to visit Whiteface Mountain, the fifth-largest mountain in the state and the location of the famous Olympic Sports Complex.
+No matter where you stay, you’ll want to visit Whiteface Mountain, the fifth-largest mountain in the state and the location of famous Olympic sites.
 Hit the slopes or simply revel in its alpine history, including the international sliding sports exhibit, where you can learn about luge, skeleton and bobsled and cheer on racers as they rumble past at Autobahn speeds.
-You can even take your own half-mile bobsled ride with a professional driver and brakeman.
-(The World Cup of Bobsled & Skeleton will be held at the complex Feb.
-15 and 16.)

 For more outdoor fun, head to nearby High Falls for a snowshoe hike to a frozen waterfall.
 A chilly outdoor excursion will make that warm mulled wine taste even better when you return to your cabin for some much-needed R & R.